Riya79hp/TrendLensmyntra/README.md

-## Made with ❤️  By HERCODE For Myntra
+## Made with ❤️  By HERCODE For Myntra...
 ### Riya Kumari
 ### Khushi Chaudhary